riahamhari/riahamhari/README.md

 # 💫 About Me:
 I am a web developer with a passion for creating visually appealing and functional web applications.
 My expertise lies in creating responsive web designs and implementing various front-end and back-end technologies to bring my ideas to life.
 I am constantly learning new technologies and techniques to stay up to date with industry standards.
 I am dedicated to creating user-friendly and efficient web experiences for my clients and users.
-In my spare time, I enjoy working on personal projects to improve my skills and gain a deeper understanding of web development
+In my spare time, I enjoy working on personal projects to improve my skills and gain a deeper understanding of web development.

+Programming aside, I have a passion for sport and staying fit.
+I am also a private pilot!
+I have held a private pilot's licence for 8 years now and enjoy flying single-engine planes every now and then along the south coast :sunglasses: 	:airplane:

 ## 🌐 Socials: